 Kansas City Royals vs. Toronto Blue Jays

-The Kansas City Royals and the Toronto Blue Jays face off on Friday as they start their series in Kansas City.
-The Royals are -115 favorites over the Blue Jays with an over/under run total set at 8.5.
+After going 11 innings on Monday, the Kansas City Royals and Toronto Blue Jays meet for game two of their series on Tuesday.
+The Blue Jays are -135 favorites over the Royals with an over/under run total set at 9.5.

 The Kanas City Royals aren’t out of the AL Central race yet but they had been moving in the wrong direction but got the much needed win on Monday.
 Eric Hosmer had two hits and drove in two runs including the game winner in the bottom of the ninth innings, while Chros Gets and Matt Treanor each had hits and scored runs in the seven hit three run offensive effort.
 Felipe Paulino allowed just three hits and two earned runs over 6.2 innings to not factor in the decision and Greg Holland and Aaron Crow held down the fort until Joakim Soria came in and pitched two innings for his fourth win of the year.
 For Tuesday’s game Kansas City looks to go back to back as they start Vin Mazzaro who earlier this year had one of the single worst outings in the history of baseball.
 Mazzaro has a 22.74 ERA as he has allowed 17 hits and 16 earned runs in 6.1 innings of work this season.